circuitikz/circuitikz/README.md

 Please do not use the issue page for generic help on how to use the package.
 The manual has a (growing) set of examples;
 also the questions tagged `circuitikz` on  https://tex.stackexchange.com/ are often answered promptly.
+You can also find help on [matrix](https://app.element.io/#/room/#pgf-tikz:matrix.org) and on [TopTeX](https://topanswers.xyz/tex).

 * git: https://github.com/circuitikz/circuitikz
 * Massimo Redaelli (m.redaelli@gmail.com)